TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 # Chosen Solution
 After careful evaluation, LiDAR was selected for the obstacle avoidance system due to its superior accuracy, long-range detection, and adaptability to varying environmental conditions.
 Its ability to provide reliable 360-degree mapping makes it the best fit for CIRCE’s complex navigation needs.
 Similarly, the ECEF coordinate system was chosen for its global consistency, accuracy, and suitability for long-range positioning.
 Finally, lithium-ion rechargeable batteries were selected as the power supply due to their high energy density, lightweight design, long-lasting power, and rechargeability.
 Together, these solutions provide the best combination of performance, scalability, and reliability, ensuring CIRCE can navigate effectively and efficiently in dynamic environments.
+As always the progression of research and design may cause deviation from the above designation; however, this is the best path forward given the level of understanding the team currently possesses.

 ---